seL4/docs/Hardware/index.md

 ### Not in the lists below?

-If the platform, architecture, feature that you are after is not listed below, you have several options, listed below.
+If the platform, architecture, feature that you are after is not listed on this page, you have several options, listed below.
 It is important to note however that, as explained in the guidelines linked below, contributing new ports or features will require compelling arguments, discussion with the technical community (including through